LocationAlhambra , CA United States

-Last week, they introduced this resolution to the Alhambra City Council and the Alhambra Unified School District’s Board of Education, in the hopes that both governing bodies will adopt a similar resolution.
-This Friday, they’ll present a gun control resolution to Congresswoman Judy Chu.
-Ultimately, they hope to get a meeting with Gov. Jerry Brown through the California Teachers Association.
+Last Monday, students from his class introduced a gun control resolution to the Alhambra City Council.
+The following day, they presented the resolution to the Alhambra Unified School District’s Board of Education.
+This Friday, they will present the resolution to Rep. Judy Chu.
+Ultimately, the students hope to get a meeting with Gov. Jerry Brown through the California Teachers Association.

 “We want to take it first to the state government to gain the support of the state of California, and as a state we’ll take on the federal government to pass those laws nationwide,” said Eduardo Flores, one of the students who worked on the resolution.

 The resolution calls for many gun control measures that Sanchez’s class came across in their research.
-This includes banning individuals with criminal records from purchasing guns, requiring background and age checks for all gun buyers, banning military-grade weapons, including assault rifles, requiring gun safety classes with the purchase of firearms, closing loopholes at gun shows and requiring people to be at least 25 years old in order to purchase a gun.
+This includes banning individuals with criminal records from purchasing guns; requiring background checks for all gun buyers; banning military-grade weapons, including assault rifles; requiring gun safety classes with the purchase of firearms; closing loopholes at gun shows and requiring people to be at least 25 years old to purchase a gun.

 Raising the age limit was Briana Garay’s idea.
-She came across research showing that one’s brain wasn’t fully developed until 25.
+She came across research showing that a person’s brain wasn’t fully developed until 25.
 “If your brain isn’t fully developed, you shouldn’t be able to pull a trigger that could kill 10 people in 10 seconds,” she said.

-Sanchez’s students were motivated by the Parkland, Fla. shooting last February, which prompted walkouts from schools across the nation in protest of the prevalence of gun violence in the classroom.
-CNN has counted 288 school shootings in the United States since 2009.
-Last week, a student opened fire at a Texas school, killing 10 people, making this mission even more urgent.
+Sanchez’s students were motivated by the Parkland, Fla. shooting on Feb.
+14, which prompted walkouts from schools across the nation in protest of gun violence in the classroom.
+CNN counted 288 school shootings in the United States since 2009.
+On May 18, a student opened fire at a Texas school, killing 10 people and making this mission even more urgent.